QUIC10GC-IP Reference Design

 command> loadnetworkparameters

 This command configures network parameters and must be run before connecting to the network.
-When executed, it sets the current Gateway IP address, FPGA’s IP address, and FPGA’s MAC address to the QUIC10GC-IP while the NetworkSet signal is asserted to '1'.
+When executed, it sets the current Gateway IP address, FPGA’s IP address, subnet mask, and FPGA’s MAC address to the QUIC10GC-IP while the NetworkSet signal is asserted to ‘1’.

-3.5 Set FPGA’s Port Number
+3.5 Set FPGA Port Number

 command> setport ddddd

 Users can set a port number to the QUIC10GC-IP by inputting setport followed by the static port number of the FPGA in decimal format or “dynamic”, “d” or “-d” to set the port number to be dynamic.
 The setport function is called to change the port number value in netparam variable.
 This variable will be written to the register mapped to SrcPort to set the FPGA’s port number.
 Dynamic ports are in the range 49152 to 65535.
 If the port number is set to be dynamic, the port number will be automatically increased by 1 before establishing a new connection.
 If the port number is set as a static port number and the user does not set the new port number value, the FPGA’s port number will not be changed.
-The setport function is described in Table 3‑3.
+The setport function is described in Table 5.

-Table 3‑3 setport function
+Table 5 setport function

 Parameter